AWS Route 53 Pricing: Hosted Zones, Queries, Health Checks, and Traffic Flow

 - In Cost Explorer / CUR, confirm you see distinct line items for hosted zones, queries, and health checks.

-- Compare baseline vs peak: if peak is not materially higher, you may be missing incident behavior in your model.
+- Compare baseline vs peak: if peak is not materially higher, the estimate workflow may still be missing incident behavior.

 Failure patterns